gruhn/vue-qrcode-reader/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Can you reproduce this issue with [one of the demos](https://gruhn.github.io/vue-qrcode-reader/demos/DecodeAll.html)?

 **To Reproduce**
 Please provide a link to a minimal reproduction of the bug.
 For example on jsFiddle, CodePen, etc. Please don't attach a ZIP file with your entire code base.
 I know this is additional effort but if it takes too much time to reproduce your issue you'll likely won't get help at all.